waterkip/Act/README.md

 docker volume ls | grep act | grep db | awk '{print $NF}' | \
 xargs -r docker volume rm
 ```

+### Local access

+The databases can be accessed from your local machine if you use an override
+(found in `docker-compose.override.dist`) by using `psql -U act -h localhost`
+for act itself and `psql -U act -h localhost -p 5433` for the wiki.
+Other port numbers can be used, but is left as an exercise for the reader.

 ## Plack